eddynotadi/game-clone/README.md

 **What I added on top**
 Progressive speed ramp so it gets harder the longer you survive.
 Screen shake on hit and player blinks red after taking damage.

-**Note:** The CTA button currently restarts the game — deep link to the advertiser's app/store page is a placeholder pending final asset delivery.

-**Audio headache**
+**Audio**
 Regular HTML Audio kept getting blocked by browser autoplay policy.
-Switched to Web Audio API, decode the MP3 into an audio buffer inside the first tap event and loop it from there.
-Annoying to figure out but works cleanly.
+Switched to Web Audio API — decode the MP3 into an audio buffer on first user gesture and loop it from there.
+Used the same unlock pattern Howler.js uses internally: play a silent scratch buffer first to satisfy Chrome's "audio must flow" requirement, then start the real track in the callback.

+**DSP / Ad Network Compatibility**
+The creative runs standalone in any modern browser via the GitHub Pages URL.
+It is not currently MRAID wrapped so in-app placements on mobile DSPs (AdMob, MoPub etc.) would need a lightweight MRAID adapter added.
+The CTA button is a placeholder — in production it would call `mraid.open(url)` or fire a `ClickTag` depending on the serving environment.

 **Tools used**
 PixiJS v7, NanoBanana Pro (assets), Craiyon (bg removal), Python + PIL (sprite normalization), Claude AI (dev assistance, permitted by the assignment)